mulderp/mulderp.github.com/_posts/2014-03-31-build-your-email-list-with-firebase.md

 Once collections are created, you can also apply rules for security.
 [This video](https://www.youtube.com/watch?v=IGlzbmnAlRQ) is well worth watching.

+To prevent others from reading our contacts list, we can setup a security rule in Firebase.

+    {
+        "rules": {
+            ".read": false,
+            ".write": true
+        }
+    }

 So, with these basics, we can setup a static page and connecting a form to the Firebase bucket.

 ## Backbone Setup